marwiss/Kontroll/README.md

 # Deployment

-To get this code running you need:
+To get this code running properly you need:

 - your own server
 - a domain name